gonstoll/custom_wordpress_theme/README.md

 From the theme folder, run `npm install` to install all dependencies.

 ### Development
+To see it work, you must:

+* Put the repository folder into the WordPress `themes` folder
+* Go to the `gulpfile.babel.js` file, and rename the **proxy** url with the url of your site
+* Start the local server environment
-From the theme folder, run `npm start` to serve on dev mode.
-This will serve up the website on `http://localhost:3000/custom_wordpress_theme`.
-To see it work, put the repository folder into the WordPress `themes` folder.
-Make sure the WordPress folder is on the root of the `htdocs` folder, and the Server environment is running.
+* From the theme folder, run `npm start` to serve on dev mode

 ### Build for production
 Run `npm run build` to bundle it for production.